 Vendor take back mortgages have made their way back into the residential lending scene due to changes in the market and more stress put on buyers.
 It’s harder to acquire a mortgage because it’s harder to save for a down payment.

 The vendor take back mortgage is not the ideal lending situation for the average transaction.
-Instead, it’s used in specific situations where there are either market challenges for the seller or credit challenges for the buyer.
+Instead, it’s used in specific cases where there are either market challenges for the seller or credit challenges for the buyer.

 - It can get the seller’s home off the market while helping the buyer make a purchase that their finances might not have allowed when going the more traditional route.

-- In the case of poor credit, a buyer who is interested in the home can benefit if the seller is willing to assist them financially.
+- In the case of poor credit, a buyer interested in the home can benefit if the seller is willing to assist them financially.
 That is a win-win situation.
 For the seller, it isn’t about the interest only.
 They also get the house off their hands while the buyer gets to purchase a home that their current credit would have prevented.

-Benefits of the Vendor Take Back Mortgage
+Benefits of a Vendor Take Back Mortgage

 The vendor take back mortgage offers three main benefits to the seller:

 - You can reduce the amount of taxes on capital gains.
+A vendor take back mortgage allows you to defer the capital gains from the purchase price, resulting in tax benefits.

 As good as it sounds, the vendor take back mortgage does come with some warnings to sellers.